dice-discord/bot/docs/self-hosting-guide.md

 ### Configuring environment variables

-!!! warning
+!!! warning "Third party APIs"
-    Dice uses the Fortnite Tracker API, the Discord Bot List API, the Bots for Discord API, Keen, the Discord Bots at terminal.ink API and the Discord Bots API.
+    Dice uses the Fortnite Tracker API, the Discord Bot List API, the Bots for Discord API, Keen, the Discord Bots at terminal.ink API and the Discord Bots API

 | Name                                                                      | Key                    | Example value                                                                                                                                                                                      |
 |---------------------------------------------------------------------------|------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|